resources index

 Alzapúa: Manuel Morao

-Paco de Antequera's playing reflected the multifaceted approach of the guitarists of his generation, influenced by several well-developed schools.
-He cultivated an array of techniques and approaches including the p-i-p alzapúa and was one of just a few guitarists to carry on with this fingering.
-Notice how this is adapted to the sixteenth notes in the falseta seen below, in which the thumb plays all but the counterpoint.
-He recorded this with Terremoto in 1967 ("No sé lo que le ha dado").
+Paco de Antequera (1938–2000).
+His playing reflected the multifaceted approach of the guitarists of his generation, influenced by several well-developed schools.
+He cultivated an array of techniques and approaches including the p-i-p mechanism (maintained by Jerez-influenced guitarists).
+Notice how the technique is adapted to articulate sixteenth notes in the following falseta, in which the thumb plays all but the highest-pitched string.
+Taken from Terremoto's 1967 soleá "No sé lo que le ha dado."
 Capo at the third fret.
-The idea is heard at 0:43.

 (click here to listen)